-Kentucky grocery store shooting leaves 'multiple' people injured
+Kroger grocery store shooting leaves at least 2 dead: police

-Multiple people were shot Wednesday around 3 p.m. at a grocery store in Kentucky, police said.
+At least two people were fatally shot Wednesday at a Kroger grocery store in Kentucky, police said.

-A shooting was reported at a Kroger market in Jeffersontown, roughly 15 miles southeast of Louisville, according to WDRB.
+A shooting was reported just before 3 p.m. at the store in Jeffersontown, roughly 15 miles southeast of Louisville, according to WDRB.
 A dispatcher with the Jeffersontown Police Department said a suspect was detained following the incident.

+"I was in the vitamin aisle, and ... who we believe to be the shooter, walked right by me."
+Andrew Butler, who claimed to have witness the shooting, told the station.
+"And just 3-5 seconds later, you heard a series of gunshots from that aisle."

 Kroger in a statement said the company is "shocked and saddened by the shooting incident that occurred around 2:30 pm today."